 - Some believe that Blogger is a product of Google, so it is more SEO-friendly than WordPress, but it is not.
 Google treats each CMS in the same way.

 - HTML5 Themes: There are many themes for WordPress that support HTML5 page structure, but in Blogger, there are few and hard to find.
 So we’re helping you in finding the HTML5, SEO-friendly Blogger themes.
 You can check out all Blogger themes by seoneurons here.

 From all the points provided above, you can see that WordPress is the clear winner for SEO.
 That means if you’re willing to start a website that should be available for all, WordPress is the best choice.

 In a WordPress site, you can easily add or remove features using themes and plugins.
 But In Blogger, this job is hard to perform as you should be friendly with CSS, JS, and XML coding.

-In WordPress, one can easily perform many tasks by using themes and plugins.
-But in Blogger, there is no feature of plugins, so you’ve to tweak with codes manually.
+In WordPress, one can efficiently perform many tasks by using themes and plugins.
+But in Blogger, there is no plugins feature, so you’ve to tweak with codes manually.
 So it’s hard to make any change in the Blogger blog.